brianonyiego/cube3D-modelling/README.md

 3. mouseDragged(MouseEvent e)
 Updates the cube’s rotation based on the user’s mouse drag events, providing an interactive 3D experience.
 Interaction
-Rotate the Cube: Click and drag the mouse within the window to rotate the cube along the X and Y axes.
-Notes
-This is a basic implementation and could be further extended to include more complex features, such as rotation along the Z-axis, shading, or lighting for a more realistic 3D effect.
+Rotate the Cube: Click and drag the mouse within the window to rotate the cube along the X and Y axes, This is a basic implementation and could be further extended to include more complex features, such as rotation along the Z-axis, shading, or lighting for a more realistic 3D effect.